matthewrobertson/ERB-Sublime-Snippets/README.md

 ##Installation

-Simply checkout the source code into Sublime Text's packages directory.
+These snippets can now be installed via [Sublime Package Control](http://wbond.net/sublime_packages/package_control).
+If you do not use package control, simply checkout the source code into Sublime Text's packages directory.
 The location is system specific:

 ### For OSX